MOH to stop giving details of Covid-19 community cases

 As at noon yesterday, 49,445 more people had received their first dose of a Covid-19 vaccine while another 5,298 were given their second dose under the national vaccination programme.

-In Tuesday's statement, MOH noted that there is continuing evidence that vaccination helps to prevent serious disease in those who have been infected.
+In yesterday's statement, MOH noted that there is continuing evidence that vaccination helps to prevent serious disease in those who have been infected.

 Over the last 28 days, a total of 23 local cases required oxygen, were admitted to the intensive care unit, or died.
 Of this group, 20 were unvaccinated, while two were partially vaccinated.